Hyundai-Aptiv joint venture promises commercial autonomous vehicles by 2022

 Iagnemma tells VentureBeat he’s encouraged by the results of a report Motional commissioned to study the public’s perception of self-driving vehicles.
 In an online survey of 1,003 U.S. consumers between July 17 to 21, 19% of respondents said they’re more interested in autonomous vehicles now than they were before the pandemic and more than half (56%) agree that autonomous vehicles can help address mobility access challenges.
 Moreover, one in four (25%) said they’re “very interested” in experiencing the technology regularly and 62% characterized autonomous vehicles as the way of the future.

 That’s in contrast to a poll conducted in February and March by SurveyUSA and Partners for Automated Vehicle Education (PAVE), which counts among its members Waymo, Cruise, Argo AI, the National Safety Council, Mothers Against Drunk Driving, and the National Federation of the Blind.
-Nearly half (50%) of respondents said they’d “never get in a taxi or ride-share vehicle that was being driven autonomously,” while 21% said they were unsure about the idea.
-And a fifth of respondents said autonomous would never be safe.
+Nearly half (50%) of respondents said they’d “never get in a taxi or ride-share vehicle that was being driven autonomously,” while 21% said they were unsure about the idea and a fifth of respondents said autonomous vehicles would never be safe.

-There will be “incremental expansion” to allay the fears of a skeptical public, Iagnemma said.
+Motional will target “incremental expansion” to allay the fears of a skeptical public, Iagnemma said.
 “The cities we expand to will have profiles that match the technical readiness of our system, so we will be driven by technology, not by marketing.”

-Last May, Motional told VentureBeat it was using its driverless vehicles in Las Vegas to deliver food to families in partnership with Delivering with Dignity, a nonprofit providing meals to vulnerable families.
+In May, Motional told VentureBeat it was using its driverless vehicles in Las Vegas to deliver food to families in partnership with Delivering with Dignity, a nonprofit providing meals to vulnerable families.
 When asked whether autonomous delivery might be of commercial interest to Motional, Iagnemma called the use case “interesting” but said it would require rejiggering of the company’s existing technology.

 “I’m a big believer in the overall utility of driverless technology,” he said, “but one of my jobs is to ensure we don’t lose focus on the biggest opportunities for us … What’s common in just about every use case is that you have to solve the core hard problems.
 You’ve got to have a highly reliable perception system, you’ve got to have a very intelligent policy injury decision-making engine … just because you’re moving parcels in your vehicle doesn’t mean you can be any less safe for the surrounding road users, other vehicles, and overall revenue streams.”

 Iagnemma also asserted that although Motional hasn’t released a voluntary safety report and isn’t among the first crop of partners in AV TEST, the U.S. Department of Transportation’s public autonomous driving data-sharing program, the company is committed to transparency.
-He pointed to the performance data and descriptive information Motional gives its partners, including the city of Boston, which receives updates on a quarterly basis.
+He pointed to the performance data and descriptive information Motional provides its partners, including the city of Boston, which receives updates on a quarterly basis.
 And he noted the company has been open about its work with governments and agencies like Clark County, the City of Las Vegas, and the Regional Transportation Commission.

 “I’ve seen really great examples of where disseminating data gives rise to technical progress,” Iagnemma said.
 “While we’re not participating in programs such as AV TEST today, we’re philosophically along the same lines and understand and appreciate it and are supportive of the impact of sharing certain data sources.”